practicalli/spacemacs/clojure-repl/index.md

-# Clojure Repl
+# Clojure REPL

-The Clojure REPL is a live environment in which Clojure code runs, both for development and in production.
+The Clojure REPL is a live environment in which Clojure code runs, it is the same process for both development and production.

 A REPL user interface (UI), a prompt or Clojure editor, provides instant feedback when code is evaluated.
 Any amount of code can be evaluated, from a single expression to multiple namespaces.